finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

         });
     }

-    // Here @Observe monitors if 'processUserLogin' function is called within '5000' milliseconds.
+    // Here function 'processUserLogin' is expeected to be called in under '5000' milliseconds.
     @Observe(nextFunctionId = "processUserLogin"
                 nextFunctionClass = LoginActivity.class,
                 expectedChainedExecutionTime = 5000)